Establish Your Hiring Process

-- Build an engaging job ad, this is not the same as a job description, and can be promoted through aggravator websites such as Neuvoo.
+This is not the same as a job description, and can be promoted through aggravator websites such as Neuvoo.

-- Plan to spend some money on posting fees, if you don’t budget for this, you’ll find yourself too hesitant to spend the money, and you won’t properly be able to promote the position.
+If you don’t budget for this, you’ll find yourself too hesitant to spend the money, and you won’t properly be able to promote the position.

-- Get your team to share the job ad on their social media, candidates are now turning to social media for job opportunities.
+Candidates are now turning to social media for job opportunities.
 Having that presence opens up many new avenues to reaching a younger candidate pool.

-- Do a phone screening first; a person’s phone presence can be very indicative of their personality.
+A person’s phone presence can be very indicative of their personality.
 If they are applying for a position that involves communicating with clients over the phone, you want to have a first hand experience of how they come across.
 They will be the voice of your company.

-- Do at least two in-person meetings and allow them to meet and ask questions of the team.
+Allow them to meet and ask questions of the team.
 This gives them a feel for the existing culture and allows the team to give feedback.

-- Test their skills via in person or formal online skills testing to get a better understanding of their capabilities before they are hired on, this can help prevent employee turnover.
+Either in person or formal online skills testing to get a better understanding of their capabilities before they are hired on, this can help prevent employee turnover.

-- Do a background check, this usually only takes a couple of weeks to process, and is always a good idea to have.
+This usually only takes a couple of weeks to process, and is always a good idea to have.

 To build a team, it starts with an intentional culture.
 You want to make sure that you are treating your employees properly to encourage their loyalty.
 This can be done through a number of different ways:

-- Promote learning and development by implementing quarterly reviews to track progress on goals, this will help find opportunities for development.
+Implement quarterly reviews to track progress on goals, this will help find opportunities for development.

-- Promote great communication and collaboration by encouraging the team to reach out to each other or do a working session together to solve complex problems or learn new skills by sharing new technology they may have found.
+Encourage the team to reach out to each other or do a working session together to solve complex problems or learn new skills by sharing new technology they may have found.

 Pay well, offer health benefits, fair vacation days, location flexibility, working hour flexibility.
 All of these factors will show you care about your employees mental health and overall happiness.

-- Hire great people and build a team with diverse skills.
+Build a team with diverse skills.
 This may mean doing a bit of extra searching, but finding the right person can save you money that you would have spent in employee turnover.

-- Ensure the processes are well documented and there is a good onboarding program in place to set the new hires up for success.
+There should be a good onboarding program in place to set the new hires up for success.
 Use the other team members to support the new hires with some of the training, helping ease your workload.

 Give people the tools they need to be successful

-- Allow time for training, don’t hire on a new staff member if you do not have the time or resources to train them.
+Don’t hire on a new staff member if you do not have the time or resources to train them.
 Plan to give them a couple of week where they can learn through webinars (many are free!), seminars, courses, etc.